TonyIvchenko/playground/src/bert/README.md

 - The page loads the model directly in the browser.
 - The first run downloads model assets, so internet access is required.
+- It uses `Xenova/toxic-bert`, which ships ONNX weights compatible with `@xenova/transformers`.